“Jeremiah was a bullfrog.” And Jesus “had mighty fine wine.”

 (Please keep in mind, the situations I propose are purely hypothetical.
 Also, I am not necessarily trying to draw comparisons between those parties in the bible story and those in my illustrations; I’m simply trying to draw comparisons in the situations.)

 Read the following and tell me this guy wasn’t a tough, bold, brave, and “manly” man.
-(I won’t even go into his physical suffering and death, and his strength of his faith and love that allowed him to forgive his own killers even as he died.)
+(I won’t even go into his physical suffering and death, and the strength of his faith and love that allowed him to forgive his own killers even as he died.)

 Jesus Cleanses the Temple (Matthew 21:12-17)